vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

 setlocal suffixesadd+=.js
 ```

-`gf` as a lesser known sibling, `gF` that does everything `gf` does while also jumping to the given line number, if any:
+`gf` has a lesser known sibling, `gF` that does everything `gf` does while also jumping to the given line number, if any:

 ```javascript
 // TODO: investigate why path/to/file:12 was added